spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 >
 > “Keep it moving, people!
 I know you’re tired, but this whole place is going to shit.
 We’ve got a fire in the cargo tunnels, a coolant leak in the primary reactor, and we’re venting atmo in 3 places.”

 Engineering is a large space, bustling with activity.
 Bright lights illuminate the space from the tall ceilings.
 The air smells of ozone and grease.
 The entire space has been optimized for maximum productivity by a crew of engineers.
 Work areas and monitoring stations are separated by clearly marked walkways.
-Safety gear and first-aid kits in clearly-marked cubbies.
+Safety gear and first-aid kits in clearly marked cubbies.
 Caution stripes and flashing lights are omnipresent.

-One crew member is inside a large [**_Mechanical Exoskeleton_**](appendix-magic-items/#mechanical-exoskeleton), which is enabling her to move a bit of equipment far larger than a single person could move unassisted.
+One crew member is inside a large [**_Mechanical Exoskeleton_**](appendix-magic-items/#mechanical-exoskeleton), which enables her to move a piece of equipment far larger than a single person could move unassisted.

 A pair of [**#OpsUnion Guards**](../appendix-npcs/#faction-guard) man a checkpoint near the [Elevator](../part-3/#elevator) and to one side of the reactors is an [Airlock](../part-3/#airlocks) hatch.
 At either end of the semicircular space are large open hatches to the adjoining Life Support section, which are unguarded.